pallipatt/MyWeatherApp/README.md

         MyWeatherApp
- My weather App is an Android application where users can see the the weather of his current location.
+ My weather App is an Android application where users can see the weather of his current location.
- User can also search for a place to see the current weather.
+ User can also search for different places to see the current weather of that perticular location.
- Search is auto complete, so its easy for the user to select his search.
-Search works with Zip Code, City name , place name, or even you can type a building number!
- It will auto populate with suggested address.
-This App is desined in MVP Architecture
+ Search is auto complete, so its easy for the user to select his search place fast.
+Search works with Zip Code, City name, place name or address.
+It will auto populate with suggestions.
+This App is desined in MVP Architecture.
+The optimal phone screen size for this app is 4.95 inches.

 Installation and Getting Started
 1. you will need an android phone with a Android 4.3 (JELLY_BEAN) or greater.